DidierFR75/azasimul/Readme.md

 | FOR:             | Insert all data matrix in each row below with FOR:[data], insert loop index with FOR:*INDEX*, insert each DATEPOINT with FOR:*DATEPOINT* |
 | CATEGORY:        | Show data which belong to CATEGORY, all category cell values becomes a keyword operator                                        |

+#### Accessing Specific Data Rows

+To utilize the `{}` syntax for accessing specific rows, include the row number within the curly braces immediately after the variable name without any spaces.
+For example:

+- `[Cell.Internal Resistance{0}|AZA]` will access the first row of "Internal Resistance" in Cell Sheet from AZA file.
+- `[Cell.Internal Resistance{1}|AZA]` will access the second row, and so on.

+This feature enables precise data extraction and manipulation within your output models, allowing for enhanced flexibility and specificity in data representation.

+If nothing is specified, all cells in the column will be averaged by default.

 #### Unit Formatting System